When I am 12, I sit on a beach burned by the sun.

 -Grace T, November 2017

-*This post was originally written several years ago in response to a lot of grief I was struggling to overcome.
-This piece has been modified and utilized multiple times over the years, including submission as a college essay, a scholarship application, and an application to creative writing camp.
+-This post was originally written several years ago to overcome some grief I was struggling to deal with.
+Since then it has been used as a college essay, in a scholarship application, and as an application to creative writing camp.